TeamMonumenta/scripted-quests/README.md

   access to pre-prepared command bundles

 `/interactNpc <npcName> [EntityType]`
+`/interactNpc <npc>`
 - permission: `scriptedquests.interactnpc`
 - EntityType is optional (default = VILLAGER) and can be chosen from this
   list: https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html
+- When using the alternate syntax, npc is a selector, and acts identical to clicking that entity.
 - This command can be used to build location - based quests that don't involve clicking on an NPC.
 To do this, use a repeating command block with a command of this form: `execute as @p[r = 5] run interactnpc Aimee VILLAGER`